danielcbailey/MIPSEmulator/README.md

 2. **Important:** Navigate to your Go `src` folder.
 It is typically located in your user directory under `go`.
 For example for windows: `C:\users\aUser\go\src`
 3. Create a folder in the `src` directory.
 It can be named anything.
 Copy the source code into that directory.
 4. From a terminal, navigate to the directory you just put the source code in.
-5. From that terminal, run `go build -o MIPSVet.exe main.go emulator.go explorer.go softwareInterrupts.go analysis.go project1.go assembler.go instructions.go`
+5. From that terminal, run `go build -o MIPSVet.exe main.go emulator.go explorer.go softwareInterrupts.go analysis.go project1.go assembler.go instructions.go eula.go`